lamberta/devkit-doc/api/ui/images.md

 ### imageview.getImage ()
 1. Return: `{ui.resource.Image}`

-Returns the internal Image resource instance to be rendered.
+Returns the internal `ui.resource.Image` instance to be rendered.

 ### imageview.setImage (url [, options])
 1. `url {string}`
 2. `options {object}` ---Optional.
 	* `autoSize {boolean} = false` ---Stretch the image to the View dimensions if `false`.
 Use the image dimensions if `true`.

-Set the image for the ImageView based on a path to the resources directory.
-This will create a new Image instance upon every call to `setImage`.
-Doing this frequently may cause garbage collection issues so consider using Image instances over Strings.
+Set the image from its path in the resources directory.
+This will create a new `Image` instance on each call to `setImage`.
+Doing this frequently may cause garbage collection issues so consider using `Image` instead of path strings.

 ~~~
 imageview.setImage('resources/images/example2.png');